 These tickets can then be assigned to the most qualified team members.
 This frees up your support team’s time to focus on providing more valuable services.

 Streamlines Communication and Collaboration

 Customer service automation solutions allow your team to easily access information from their customer’s most recent interactions.
-This saves even more time because your team doesn’t have to manually look up this information or switch between different data sources scattered all over the office.
+This saves even more time because your team doesn’t have to manually look up this information or switch between different data sources scattered throughout the office.

-With customer service automation, you can also share important customer information with other departments like marketing or finance with ease.
+With customer service automation, you can easily share important customer information with other departments like marketing or finance.

 Enhances Customer Engagement

 Customer engagement starts with a great customer service experience, not forcing them to wait on hold for someone to get in touch.
-In case you didn’t know, customers who wait on hold for 27 minutes are likely to say something bad about your business on Twitter.
+In case you didn’t know, customers who wait on hold for 27 minutes will likely say something bad about your business on Twitter.

-Customer service automation provides you with an opportunity to delight current and future customers with a seamless, efficient, and high-quality customer service experience.
+Customer service automation allows you to delight current and future customers with a seamless, efficient, and high-quality customer service experience.

 You can set up an AI-powered chatbot that mimics human interactions to answer customer questions before sending their concerns to a qualified customer support team member.